skyvers/skyve-dev-guide/_pages/geospatial.md

 Option | Description
 -------|------------
-addContains(binding, geometry), addNullOrContains(binding, geometry) | filter for beans where the attribute specified by the `binding` is completely enclosed within the specified `geometry`
+addContains(binding, geometry), addNullOrContains(binding, geometry) | where the attribute specified by the `binding` is completely enclosed within the specified `geometry`
-addCrosses(binding, geometry), addNullOrCrosses(binding, geometry) | filter for beans where the attribute specified by the `binding` is crosses the specified `geometry` addDisjoint(binding, geometry), addNullOrDisjoint(binding, geometry) | filter for beans where the attribute specified by the `binding` is does not cross, intersect nor is contained by the specified `geometry` addEquals(binding, geometry), addNullOrEquals(binding, geometry) | filter for beans where the attribute specified by the `binding` is concurrent or the same as the specified `geometry` addIntersects(binding, geometry), addNullOrIntersects(binding, geometry) | filter for beans where the attribute specified by the `binding` intersects the specified `geometry` addOverlaps(binding, geometry), addNullOrOverlaps(binding, geometry) | filter for beans where the attribute specified by the `binding` overlaps the specified `geometry` addTouches(binding, geometry), addNullOrTouches(binding, geometry) | filter for beans where the attribute specified by the `binding` is touches some part of the specified `geometry` addWithin(binding, geometry), addNullOrWithin(binding, geometry) | filter for beans where the attribute specified by the `binding` is contained within the specified `geometry`
+addCrosses(binding, geometry), addNullOrCrosses(binding, geometry) | where the attribute specified by the `binding` is crosses the specified `geometry` addDisjoint(binding, geometry), addNullOrDisjoint(binding, geometry) | where the attribute specified by the `binding` is does not cross, intersect nor is contained by the specified `geometry` addEquals(binding, geometry), addNullOrEquals(binding, geometry) | where the attribute specified by the `binding` is concurrent or the same as the specified `geometry` addIntersects(binding, geometry), addNullOrIntersects(binding, geometry) | where the attribute specified by the `binding` intersects the specified `geometry` addOverlaps(binding, geometry), addNullOrOverlaps(binding, geometry) | where the attribute specified by the `binding` overlaps the specified `geometry` addTouches(binding, geometry), addNullOrTouches(binding, geometry) | where the attribute specified by the `binding` is touches some part of the specified `geometry` addWithin(binding, geometry), addNullOrWithin(binding, geometry) | where the attribute specified by the `binding` is contained within the specified `geometry`

 **[⬆ back to top](#geometry-and-geospatial)**